stivyw/LFApp/readme.md

 	php -S localhost:8080
 ```

-Open the browser and go to localhost:8080
+Customize and open the browser and go to localhost:8080